Couy Griffin: Failure to register as a PAC

+Participation in January 6 attack

 Arrest

 On January 6, 2021, Griffin participated in the attack on the United States Capitol, climbing over barriers and walls to gain access to a restricted area of the grounds.
+He did not enter the Capitol itself.
 Later that month, Griffin spoke during a recorded commission meeting stating he was going to go back to D.C. with his firearms for the inauguration of Joe Biden.
 Upon his return to D.C. on January 17, 2021, Griffin was arrested and charged with trespassing and disorderly conduct.
+He spent 20 days in pretrial detention at the D.C.
+Jail.

+Conviction
-Due to refusal to submit to Covid testing in the jail, Griffin spent days in solitary confinement.
-He was released from jail on February 5, 2021.
-The trial took place on March 22, 2022, with Judge Trevor McFadden presiding.

-Griffin was found guilty on the trespassing charge, but was acquitted of the disorderly conduct charge.
-He was sentenced to 14 days in jail (that was satisfied by time served), a $3000 fine, 60 days of community service, and supervised release for a duration of one year.
+The bench trial took place on March 22, 2022, with Judge Trevor McFadden presiding.
+Griffin was found guilty on the trespassing charge, but was acquitted of the "disorderly and disruptive conduct" charge.
+He was sentenced to 14 days in jail (that was satisfied by time served), a $3,000 fine, 60 days of community service, and supervised release for a duration of one year.
+Griffin appealed the conviction to the District of Columbia Court of Appeals, arguing that the government needed to prove that he knew a Secret Service protectee was present when he trespassed.
+On October 22, 2024, the court upheld his conviction, ruling that it was sufficient for the government to have proven that he knew he was entering a restricted area.